Project management system: Definition, use, features, and tools

 Basecamp - Best for basic project management

 Basecamp allows you to build an unlimited number of projects, to-do lists, file storage, and project templates, which can save managers a lot of time.
-It is the basic project management platform that fits best for those who have just started with project management platforms.
+It is the basic project management platform that fits best for those who have just started with effective project management platforms.

 Small and mid-sized businesses should organize projects, manage schedules and reports, assign tasks, and delegate work to team members.